TC01/legendsbrowser-sandstorm/.sandstorm/description.md

 into an XML format that various tools, like this one, can read.

 [Legends Browser](https://github.com/robertjanetzko/LegendsBrowser) is an open-source application written by Robert Janetzko.
-This Sandstorm app allows users to create instances of Legends Browser on the Sandstorm platform, upload legends data, render that data, and then host it online.
+This Sandstorm app allows you to create instances of Legends Browser on the Sandstorm platform, upload legends data to it, and then host the rendered legends of your worlds online for ease of access.